niharikavadapalli/ERA-V1/ERA-V1-Session-7/README.md

 # Model 2

 In this model, I try to get the model skeleton right before making further improvements to it.
 After the analysis from previous step, we can see that we need maybe a Receptive Field(RF) of 5 pixels to detect the edges and gradients and need atleast a RF of 22 to cover the entire image.
 So I decided to come up with a basic skeleton that covers these without optimizing the model size.
+I also added Batch Normalization after each conv layer that shown improvement in the overall accuracy and without it the accuracy was just 20%.
+Also the output block was a combination of (1x1) conv with adaptive average pooling to decrease the channel size and parameters at the end.

 ## Target: